-The collection development policy exists to guide librarians in selecting materials and to inform the public about the principles behind collection development decisions.

-Collection development refers to the decision to add materials to the collection, retain materials already in the collection, withdraw materials from the collection, and choose materials for library programs, promotions and professional development in an effort to increase both the quality, accessibility, and quantity of the entire collection.
+The collection development policy is a guide for librarians in selecting materials and to inform the public about the principles behind collection development decisions.
+Collection development is the ongoing process for adding materials to the collection, retaining materials already in the collection, withdrawing materials from the collection, and choosing materials for library programs, promotions and professional development in an effort to increase both the quality, accessibility, and quantity of the entire collection.

 Materials selected for the collection will meet both the current and long-term needs of North Liberty and area residents of all ages and abilities for information, education, culture and recreation.
-Library staff strives to offer the widest possible range of subjects and views in varying formats and reading levels, within budget and space, and in consideration of current holdings and demand.
+Library staff is committed to offering the widest possible range of subjects and views in varying formats and reading levels, within budget and space, and in consideration of current holdings and demand.
 Collection development will support the priorities of the goals in the Library's strategic plan.
+Ultimate responsibility for collection development lies with the Director.

-II.
-Materials Selection Guidelines

-- A. Must align with the Library's mission statement and chosen roles for service. - B. Must be of reasonable cost to acquire and/or maintain the material within the library operational budget. - C. Selection will not attempt to duplicate the resources of larger research institutions. - D. Selection of books and/or materials shall be made on the basis of the interest, information, and enlightenment of all people of the communities served.
-Materials will not be excluded because of the origin, background, or views of those contributing to their creation. - E. Must meet the basic principles of the Library Bill of Rights, Freedom to Read and Freedom to View statements adopted by the American Library Association (ALA). - F. Every effort will be made to represent a variety of viewpoints. - G. Merits of a work must be in relation to the needs and interests of the community. - H. As a general rule, the library will acquire only works of interest to the layperson. - I. Items considered for selection are evaluated as a whole, not on the basis of a particular section or sections. - J. Professional reviews in periodicals and online may be used as a basis for evaluation in conjunction with publishers' catalogs and advertisements. - K. When possible, digital materials are selected in accordance with this policy.
+- II.
+Materials Selection Guidelines - A. The Library recognizes that any given item or subject may offend some people and because the Library follows the accepted principles of intellectual freedom and the right to access information, we will not remove specific titles solely because individuals or groups may find them objectionable. - B. The library subscribes to the principles embodied in the Library Bill of Rights, Freedom to Read and Freedom to View statements adopted by the American Library Association (ALA). - C. Selection of books and/or materials is based on interest, information, and enlightenment of all people of the communities served and to represent a wide variety of viewpoints.
+Materials will not be excluded because of the origin, background, or views of those contributing to their creation. - D. Items must align with the Library's mission statement and chosen roles for service. - E. Selection considerations include cost, space limitations, availability from approved vendors, current holdings and demand. - F. Selection will not attempt to duplicate the resources of larger research institutions.
+Merits of a work must be in relation to the needs and interests of the community. - G. As a general rule, the library will acquire only works of interest to the layperson. - H. Items considered for selection are evaluated as a whole, not based on a particular section or sections. - I. Professional reviews in periodicals and online may be used as a basis for evaluation in conjunction with publishers' catalogs and advertisements. - J. When possible, digital materials are selected in accordance with this policy.
 Digital materials may, however, be provided as shared content with partner libraries.
-As such, titles in these collections may be selected by other library partners and may not conform to this policy's guidelines. - L. Purchasing materials for the collection does not include endorsement of their contents by the staff of the Library or the City of North Liberty.
+As such, titles in these collections may be selected by other library partners and may not conform to this policy's guidelines.

-M. Patron suggestions for materials selection will be taken into consideration within the parameters of the Collection Development Policy, budget, and physical space.

-III.
-Access

-- A. Selection of materials is not restricted by the possibility that children may obtain materials their parents or legal guardians may consider inappropriate.
+- K. Purchasing materials for the collection does not include endorsement of their contents by the staff of the Library or the City of North Liberty. - L. Patron suggestions for materials selection will be taken into consideration within the parameters of the Collection Development Policy, budget, and physical space. - III.
+Access - A. Selection of materials is not restricted by the possibility that children may obtain materials their parents or legal guardians may consider inappropriate.
 While materials are shelved by recommended age, patrons of any age may use materials in all sections of the library (see ALA Bill of Rights, Article V).
-Responsibility for children rests solely with their parents or legal guardians. - B. While an individual or group is free to reject material, library staff members will not restrict access to or censor materials for the rest of the community.
+Responsibility for children rests solely with their parents or legal guardians. - B. While an individual or group is free to reject material, library staff members will not restrict access to or censor materials for the rest of the community. - IV.

-IV.
 Selection Responsibility